TATA-THECLAIRE/MyFreshWebsite/content/portfolio.md

 College of hope arts and sciences Makepe-Douala the GCE Ordinary Level examination is a 3-year course program starting from Form 3 to Form 5 (Years 9 to 11).
 It is usually written in Form 5 (Year 11) in Secondary schools

+# languages

+English-Advance
+French-Medium level

 # Tips for Any exams exam

 - Take as many practice tests as you can.
 They will give you an idea of the kind of topics that come up in the exam most often.
 Also, the questions in these practice tests match very well with the ones appearing on the actual exam.

 - The amount of information that you will have to go through to prepare for this exam is enormous.
-You not only need a good understanding of the various AWS resources and architectures, but you will also have to remember a lot of information.
+You not only need a good understanding of the various resources and architectures, but you will also have to remember a lot of information.
 So, filtering out the irrelevant details from the dumped information and making concise notes, that you can easily revise within 1 or 2 days is crucial for this exam.